-1.2 This was an announced material change inspection at the request of the Department for Education (DfE) to assess the school's proposal to increase pupil capacity from 220 to 250.
+1.2 This was an announced material change inspection at the request of the Department for Education (DfE) to assess the school's proposal to increase its total pupil capacity from 160 to 170.
 The inspection focused on the school's compliance with the Education (Independent School Standards) Regulations 2014 (ISSRs).
+Boarding was not a focus of the inspection and there are no plans to increase boarding numbers.

-Regulations which were the focus of the inspection Team judgements Part 3, paragraph 7 (safeguarding) Met Part 3, paragraph 11 (health and safety) Met Part 3, paragraph 12 (fire safety) Met Part 3, paragraph 14 (supervision of pupils) Met Part 3, paragraph 16 (risk assessment) Met Part 4, paragraphs 18 to 21 (suitability of staff, supply staff and proprietors) Met Part 5, paragraphs 23 to 29 (premises of and accommodation at schools) Met Part 6, paragraph 32(1)(c) (provision of information) Met Part 8, paragraph 34 (leadership and management) Met
+Regulations which were the focus of the inspection Team judgements Part 3, paragraphs 7 (safeguarding) and 8 (safeguarding of boarders); NMS 8 Met Part 3, paragraph 11 (health and safety) Met Part 3, paragraph 12 (fire safety) Met Part 3, paragraph 14 (supervision of pupils) Met Part 3, paragraph 16 (risk assessment) Met Part 4, paragraphs 18 to 21 (suitability of staff, supply staff and proprietors) Met Part 5, paragraphs 23 to 30 (premises of and accommodation at schools) Met Part 6, paragraph 32(1)(c) (provision of information) Met Part 8, paragraph 34 (leadership and management) Met